-Name: Section 300.800(b).
+Name: Section 300.600(b).
 Administrative record for federal facilities.

-Proposed rule: Section 300.800(b) states that the lead agency for a federal facility, whether EPA, the U.S. Coast Guard, or any other federal agency, shall compile and maintain an administrative record for that facility.
-When federal agencies other than EPA are the lead at a federal facility site. they must furnish EPA with copies of the record index, in addition to other specified documents included in the record.
+Proposed rule: Section 300.800(b) states that the lead agency for a federal facility, whether EPA. the U.S. Coast Guard, or any other federal agency, shall compile and maintain an administrative record for that facility: When federal agencies other than EPA are the lead at a federal facility site. they must furnish EPA with copies of the record index, in addition to other specified documents included in the record.
 The preamble to the proposed NCP discussion of § 300.800(b) (53 FR 51464) states that EPA will establish procedures for interested parties to participate in the administrative record development, and that EPA may furnish documents which the federal agency is required to place in the record.

-Response to comments: One comment stated that EPA should be the custodian for administrative records for federal facilities, especially where the infection facility is a PRP, to avoid any conflict of interest in questions of liability or littleation.
-Another comment stated that facilities, especially where the federal the requirements in § 333,650(b) of the proposed rule weald be burdensome to ensome to فمه ومثلاو federal agencies in ou maintaining the record.
+Response to comments: One comment stated that EPA should be the custodian for administrative records for federal facilities, especially where the federal facility is a PRP, to avoid any conflict of interest in questions of liability or litigation.
+Another comment stated that the requirements in § 300.800(b) of the proposed rule would be burdensome to federal agencies in compiling and maintaining the record.

-Executive Coder 12500 grants federal agencies the subscrity to "establish the administrative record for selection of response actions for federal facilities under their jurisdiction, custody or control."
-To avoid the potential for conflicts of interest by federal agencies who are PRPs and in charge of compiling and maintaining the record.
-EPA retains control over sie development of the record by specifying what goes into the record, by supplementing the record and by requiring an accounting of what is in the record through a report of the indexed contents.
+Executive Order 12580 grants federal agencies the authority to "establish the administrative record for selection of response actions for federal facilities under their jurisdiction, custody or control."
+To avoid the potential for conflicts of interest by federal agencies who are PRPs and in charge of compiling and maintaining the record, EPA retains control over the development of the record by specifying what goes into the record, by supplementing the record and by requiring an accounting of what is in the record through a report of the indexed contents.
 EPA believes that these requirements represent sufficient Agency oversight to avoid potential conflicts of interest at federal facilities while ensuring that federal lead agencies remain responsible for compiling and maintaining their own administrative record.

-EPA is making a minor editorial change in § 300.800(b)(1) to reflect that the federal agency compiles and maintains an administrative record for a facility, and not at a facility, since § 300.800(a) aiready provides that the record will be located at or near that facility.
+EPA is making a minor editorial change in § 300.800(b)(1) to reflect that the federal agency compiles and maintains an administrative record for a facility, and not at a facility, since § 300.800(a) already provides that the record will be located at or near that facility.

-Final rule: EPA is promulgating the rule as proposed, except for the following minor editorial change in the first sentence of \$ 300.800(b)(1): "If a federal agency other than EPA is the lead agency for a federal facility, the federal agency shall compile and maintain the administrative record for the selection of the response action for that facility in accordance with this
+Final rule: EPA is promulgating the rule as proposed, except for the following minor editorial change in the first sentence of § 300.800(b)(1): "If a federal agency other than EPA is the lead agency for a federal facility, the federal agency shall compile and maintain the administrative record for the selection of the response action for that facility in accordance with this subpart."